Does Your Dog Scoot It’s Bum along the Ground?

 How to prevent Blocked Anal Glands

 Clearly it is important that your pampered pooch isn’t so pampered that it gains weight.
-Keep your dog at a healthy weight and it will help to ward off many potential health issues including blocked glands.
-Adding more fibre to your dog’s diet may also help.
+Keep your dog at a healthy weight and it will help to ward off many potential health issues including blocked glands. may also help.
 The fibre will make any poo bulkier and so more difficult to squeeze out.
 This should ensure that the anal glands are emptied more effectively.
 Regular worming treatments are also essential and you should keep an eye on your dog’s posterior to ensure that all is well.
 (Yuk!)

 Treating Blocked Anal Glands